AaltoImagingLanguage/Hakala2024/README.md

 ###
 quickstart

 Download megdata and word vectors from OSF into their respective folders.
 Folder structure has been created for your convenience.
-The project data is stored at https://osf.io/2cbzw/.
+The project data is stored at https://osf.io/2cbzw/ (DOI 10.17605/OSF.IO/2CBZW).

 To test whether everything works, you can try running the following command in the morppirepo/zeroshot directory.